Examples of this type of transfer

 Staff delivering NHS services can expect to work for an employer of choice.
 That is, an employer who provides a high quality working environment for their staff, an employer people choose to work for and stay with.

 What do we mean by HR policies and practices?

 One way of ensuring a high quality workplace is by having good HR policies and practices.
 These may include policies and practices developed by your employer in partnership with local trade union representatives, which have an effect on your employment.
 Although developed locally, they are often based on national initiatives and guidance such as those provided by the Advisory, Conciliation and Arbitration Service (ACAS).
-Areas covered by such policies include equality and diversity, health, wellbeing and safety, work life balance and flexible working, discipline and grievance, raising concerns and whistleblowing and recruitment and promotion.
+Areas covered by such policies include equality and diversity, health, wellbeing and safety, work life balance and flexible working, discipline and grievance, speaking up/raising concerns and whistleblowing, and recruitment and promotion.

 The good practice guidance contained within these key national resources is accessible to both NHS and non-NHS employers to help develop local policies and practices in partnership with staff and trade union representatives.

 If you leave direct NHS employment to join another organisation providing health care services to the NHS, you will not necessarily continue with exactly the same HR policies and practices you had with your former employer, unless they form part of your existing contractual terms and conditions of employment.
 You may wish to discuss with your HR or trade union representative in advance of your transfer to confirm which policies and practices will be transferring.